Official languages

 Director of the Sociolinguistics Cluster

 Catalan is experiencing unprecedented minoritization and a crisis of use, with 42% of habitual Catalan speakers.
-What is happening in Basque-speaking territories?
+What is happening in the Basque-speaking territories?

-— Yes, and this continues to happen, but not in all territories and not at the scale that would be desirable to reach a healthy sociolinguistic situation.
+— Yes, and this continues to happen, but not in all territories and not on the scale that would be desirable to reach a healthy sociolinguistic situation.
 We have very positive factors, but mixed with very negative factors.

 Let's start with the positives.